PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 # Structrued Cabling Standards:

 - **Entrance Facilities:** Service entrance to the building, the Demarcation Point, and Backbone Connections.
-- Backbone Wiring: Connection between Communication closet and Equipement room
+- **Backbone Wiring:** Connection between Communication closet and Equipement rooms.
+Depends on the media choosen like copper or Fiber.
+- **Equipemnt Room:**  Main Cross Connect (**MCC**), point of termination for Backbone wiring.
+Also considered as Main Distribution Frame(MDF).
+- **Telecommunication closet:** Contains the connection equipment for any nearby workstations, as well as conection between communication cross connects.

 > Demarcation Point is the point at which the responsibility of the network changes from you to ISP.